mayanklau/PII-Log-analyser/README.md

-Awesome!
-Here's your updated README.md to reflect all your final features — optimized for a GitHub audience and non-coders:

----

-✅ README.md (Copy-Paste Ready)

 # PII Log Analyser — GenAI + Dashboard Powered Privacy Tool

 A lightweight and fully local privacy tool to scan log files for Personally Identifiable Information (PII), score their risk, and view results in a React dashboard.